 Video: Upload organizational data

 After your upload is submitted successfully, additional validation and processing of your data occurs to complete provisioning.
 If any problems arise, the Workplace Analytics team will contact your Workplace Analytics administrator.

-After data is completely provisioned, Workplace Analytics users will be able to access full product features.
+After data is completely provisioned, Workplace Analytics users can access the full set of product features.
 Office 365 meeting and email data is refreshed monthly.
 This is a good time for the Workplace Analytics administrator to also generate and upload updated organizational data.

 Step 6: Validate and verify data

 - Owner - Workplace Analytics administrator, data analysts with full access

 - Task - Ensure Office 365 data is available and ready for analysis, ensure the correct organizational data has been uploaded and is ready for analysis.

 - Outcome - Workplace Analytics administrators are comfortable that data has been provisioned successfully, data analysts are comfortable with the data and ready to use Workplace Analytics for their analysis.

 Once final provisioning is complete, Workplace Analytics administrators and data analysts can use the Data sources section to verify that Office 365 and organizational data are loaded and ready for use.

 Using data source metrics, Workplace Analytics administrators, and data analysts to: